angular/angular/adev/src/content/tutorials/learn-angular/steps/3-composing-components/README.md

 <docs-workflow>

 <docs-step title="Add a reference to `UserComponent`">
 Update the `AppComponent` template to include a reference to the `UserComponent` which uses the selector `app-user`.
-Be sure to add `AppComponent` to the imports array of `AppComponent`, this makes it available for use in the `AppComponent` template.
+Be sure to add `UserComponent` to the imports array of `AppComponent`, this makes it available for use in the `AppComponent` template.

 ```ts
 template: `<app-user>`,